-This checklist will identify whether a project requires an application for ethics approval, and to which committee it should be referred to.
+This checklist will identify whether a project requires an application for ethics approval, and to which review panel/process it should be referred.
 No field work, experimentation or work with participants can start until approval is granted.
 The questions should be completed by the Principal Investigator or supervisor of the proposed project.
 Where projects involve students, the Principal Investigator is always the supervisor/Director of Studies and never the student.

 Principal Investigators, or supervisors/Director of Studies, are responsible for ensuring that all activities fall within the principles set down in the University Code of Conduct for Research and the University Ethical Principles for Teaching, Research, Knowledge Transfer, Consultancy and Related Activities.
 They are also responsible for exercising appropriate professional judgment in undertaking this review and evaluating the activity according to the criteria laid down in this checklist.
-If you are uncertain about any sections of this document, or need further information and guidance, please contact the relevant ethics committee.
+If you are uncertain about any sections of this document, or need further information and guidance, please contact the Ethics and Integrity Unit, in Research Services (EthicsInfo@uclan.ac.uk).